AngelCookies/ComfyUI-Seed-Tracker/README.md

 - `seed`: The same seed passed through (for convenience in workflows)
 - `log_path`: Path to the JSON log file

-### Seed Tracker Batch Node

-Designed for batch processing, this node can track multiple seeds at once.

-Inputs:
-- `seeds`: A batch of seed values to track
-- `node_id`: A unique identifier for the source
-- `notes`: Optional notes

-Outputs:
-- `seeds`: The same seeds passed through
-- `log_path`: Path to the JSON log file

 ### Global Seed Tracker Node

-A standalone node that creates a session log file.
+A standalone node that creates a session log file and attempts to track seeds automatically.

 Inputs:
 - `enabled`: Toggle tracking on/off